OpenBao Restore Using MinIO

 S3 Common Configuration

-The following configuration applies to restore operations using MinIO or S3.
-All parameters must be set exactly as specified for connectivity to work correctly.
+The following configuration applies to restore operations that use MinIO or S3.
+Set all parameters exactly as specified for connectivity to work correctly.

 • s3CommonConfig.endpoint: S3/MinIO endpoint URL.